Free2Play Access Program

 The amount of support for Manitoba schools, registered day cares, and organizations available through the Free2Play Access Program is limited each year, and is dependent upon funding received through donations from foundations, corporations, and individuals.
 All support is available on a first-come, first-served basis while supplies last.

-If you are interested in learning more about specific eligibility criteria for the Free2Play Access Program, please contact the Director of Education & Exhibits at 204.924.4003.
+If you are interested in learning more about the Free2Play Access Program, please contact the Director of Education & Exhibits at 204.924.4003.